minkaotic/css-workshop/lessons/2-display-modes.md

 -> demonstrate these differences!

-:sparkles: Display mode can be leveraged as an alternative to using floats: "[The Secret To Designing Website Layouts Without CSS Floats]( https://www.webdesignerdepot.com/2014/07/the-secret-to-designing-website-layouts-without-css-floats/)" :sparkles:
+✨ Display mode can be leveraged as an alternative to using floats: "[The Secret To Designing Website Layouts Without CSS Floats]( https://www.webdesignerdepot.com/2014/07/the-secret-to-designing-website-layouts-without-css-floats/)" ✨

 -> Common techniques for aligning each of these